 More than 40 research studies and independent resources support the diagnostic validity of SRS-2 and the instrument’s application in a wide variety of clinical and educational contexts.
 Based on research analyses, a total raw score cutpoint value of 70 is associated with a sensitivity value of .78 and specificity value of .94 for any ASD (autistic disorder, Asperger's disorder, or PDD-NOS) in unselected general-population groups.
 In terms of positive predictive value (PPV), 93% of children whose scores fall above this cutpoint will, upon completion of a comprehensive assessment, receive a diagnosis of ASD.
 In most clinical and school settings, raw scores at or above 85 from two separate informants provide very strong evidence of ASD.
 In a large clinical sample (School-Age Form), ROC (receiver operating characteristics) analyses indicate an area under the curve (AUC) of .968 and a sensitivity and specificity value of .92 at a raw score of 62.
 This suggests that the SRS-2 is a robust instrument for discriminating between individuals with ASD and those unaffected by the condition.
 Large samples also provide evidence of good interrater reliability, high internal consistency, and convergent validity with the Autism Diagnostic Interview-Revised (ADI-R), Autism Diagnostic Observation Schedule (ADOS), and Social Communication Questionnaire (SCQ).

 A significant strength of the SRS-2 is its facility in quantitatively measuring autistic traits and symptoms across the complete range of severity (mild to severe).
 This is especially important when identifying the more subtle characteristics of autism and more capable and less severely affected individuals with ASD (without intellectual disability).
 The SRS-2 forms should also be useful for quantifying response to intervention/treatment over time.
 Extending the age range of the SRS-2 adds to its versatility as a screening and diagnostic measure of symptoms associated with ASD.
 The Preschool and Adult Forms afford multiple perspectives throughout the life span and provide important tools for both clinicians and researchers to assess these populations.
-The subscales corresponding to the two symptom domains: Social Communication (SCI) and Restricted Interests and Repetitive Behavior (RRB) will also align the SRS-2 with the recently approved DSM-5 criteria for Autism Spectrum Disorder and Social Communication Disorder.
+The subscales corresponding to the two symptom domains: Social Communication (SCI) and Restricted Interests and Repetitive Behavior (RRB) also align the SRS-2 with the DSM-5 criteria for Autism Spectrum Disorder (ASD) and Social (Pragmatic) Communication Disorder (SCD).
 Because a majority of independent research has been limited to the School-Age form, studies are needed to provide further information relative to the diagnostic validity of the Preschool and Adult Forms.
 Likewise, research is needed to examine the relationship between social impairment and intellectual disability and the more severe forms of ADHD.
 In sum, the SRS-2 can be used confidently in school and clinical contexts as an efficient measure of ASD symptomatology and severity.
-However, the results of questionnaire measures should not replace clinical assessment and must be integrated with information from multiple sources.
-The SRS-2 should be used within the context of a comprehensive developmental assessment (see Wilkinson for a description of assessment domains and recommended measures).
+However, the results of questionnaire measures must be integrated with information from multiple sources and interpreted within the context of a comprehensive developmental assessment (see Wilkinson for a description of assessment domains and recommended measures).

 Constantino, J. N., & Gruber, C. P. (2012).
 Social Responsiveness Scale, Second Edition.
 Los Angeles, CA: Western Psychological Services.